soitun/react-native-webdav/README.md

 ## IMPORTANT

 - This package is only for Android apps.
-Since I don't know a thing about Swift or Object-C, and I'm not intended to, this package has no plan to support ios in the future.
+Since I don't know a thing about Swift or Object-C, this package has no plan to support ios from my side.
+Feel free to pull request.

 - This package has only been tested for RN 0.64.0